-Had we done a requirements doc ten years ago that nominet and others would not have read because they might not have noticed that it would intersect their national privacy laws or business requirements, we might still have run into the NSEC3 juggernaut and be just as far off the rails now as we actually are now.
+Had we done a requirements doc ten years ago . . . they might not have noticed that it would intersect their national privacy laws or business requirements, we might still have run into the NSEC3 juggernaut and be just as far off the rails now as we actually are now.